PhoebeHu829/info5100/A6/readme.md

 	•	The class have the following three protected data members: FirstName (a String), LastName (a String), and CurBalance (a double).

-	•	FFollowing are the public methods that this class provides.
+	•	Following are the public methods that this class provides.
 Your job is to fill the ones marked with (*).

 	•	public Account(String fname, String lname, double curbalance) // constructor with parameters